 The QardioBase 2 Wireless Smart Scale has a middling average rating of 3.1 stars out of 5.0 from reviewers on Amazon.
 More than half of the reviewers gave this product a rating of 4.0 or higher, saying that it is their favorite smart scale.
 They also like the metrics that it tracks.
 Further, they love the long-lasting rechargeable battery.

 However, 40 percent of reviews also panned this smart scale because of the complicated setup.
 According to some complaints, it is unreliable and often has problems when measuring your weight.
 Other commented that the product they got was stopped working after a short time.
-Prices for this smart scale ranges from $140 to $150.
+Check out the price here.

 Fitbit Aria 2 Wi-Fi Smart Scale